Enable/Disable User must Change password at next logon using Intune

 Note

-Below script will remove the flag or untick the checkbox for User must Change password at next logon setting for user account cloudinfra101.
-If you want to tick or enable this flag then you simply have to change the line: $usr.PasswordExpired = 1.
+Below script will remove the flag or uncheck the checkbox for User must change password at next logon setting for user account cloudinfra101.
+If you want to tick or enable this flag, then you simply have to change the line: $usr.PasswordExpired = 1.
 I have provided the code for enabling this setting at the end of this blog post.

 Note